AaronRoethe/base_project/README.md

 # Project Skeleton

 # Ojective
-The goal is to create an easy-to-use template based on my experience developing analytic-based automation and reporting.
+The goal is to create an easy-to-use template based on my experience developing analytics-based automation and reporting.

 # Setup
 Change venv and project variables inside